dshinbae/dshinbae.github.io/_pages/about.md

 # About Me

-I am a passionate Web Developer located in California; looking to develop a career in Software Engineering.
-I'm learning more about Back-end Development and seek to continue studying Software Development.
-I had the opportunity to work in Education Tech and Non-profit development.
+I am a passionate Web Developer based in California; looking to develop a career in Software Engineering.
+I'm learning more about Back-end Development and seek to continue studying more about Software Development and Programming.
+I had the opportunity to work in Education Tech and Non-profit and am a proud Purdue University Boilermaker.

 # My Expertise

+Here are a few technologies I've been working with recently:

+* JavaScript
+* Java
+* Git
+* HTML
+* CSS
+* SQL